unicode-org/message-format-wg/exploration/function-composition-part-1.md

 Specifying rules for function composition, while also remaining typeless, seems difficult and potentially unpredictable.

+## Past work

+[PR #198](https://github.com/unicode-org/message-format-wg/pull/198) -- attempt to define resolved values in the spec, from 2021
+["A Modular and Extensible MessageFormat 2.0"](https://github.com/unicode-org/message-format-wg/discussions/190) -- discussion that includes this topic, also from 2021 ("runtime model")

 ## Proposed design and alternatives considered

 These sections are omitted from this document and will be added in